 If you’re looking for outdoor activities along the north shore, this resort is great for canoeing, kayaking, and hiking.

-Temperance Landing – Tofte, MN – These luxury log homes sleep 6-8 people, so they’re perfect if you want to include friends or family at your elopement!
+Bluefin Bay Resorts – Tofte, MN – These luxury rooms & homes sleep up to 6-8 people, so they’re perfect if you want to include friends or family at your elopement!

 There are tons of amazing places on Airbnb and VRBO as well!!

 Check out this beautiful cabin near Grand Marais perched on a hilltop overlooking Lake Superior.